dfinity/dre-airflow/rollout-dashboard/doc/api.md

-To learn about the API, how to use it, and how to interpret the data served by API calls, please consult the programming documentation that accompanies the `rollout_dashboard` crate, available under folder [`../server/`](../server/) by running the `cargo rustdoc` program within that folder, and then launching the Web page it generates for you.
+To learn about the API, how to use it, and how to interpret the data served by API calls, please consult the programming documentation that accompanies the `rollout_dashboard` crate.
+This documentation is served by the rollout dashboard UI and is accessible through the *Documentation* link at the bottom of the dashboard.
+You can also build the documentation yourself by running `cargo rustdoc --no-deps --open` within the [`../server/`](../server/) folder -- this will launch your Web browser with the documentation open.

 Please do not proceed with creating a client of this server application until you have read that documentation.